-Think again, as these are incredibly easy to make.
-Equally important: they are delectable!
-They are perfect plain (crunchy toasted almonds, in cracker form), sturdy for dipping into anything and everything, and superb paired with cheeses (vegan or traditional varieties).
+These crackers are perfect plain (crunchy toasted almonds, in cracker form), sturdy for dipping into anything and everything, and superb paired with cheeses (vegan or traditional varieties).

-Turn the dough out onto a piece of parchment paper, cut to the size of a large baking pan.
+Step Two: Turn the dough out onto a piece of parchment paper, cut to the size of a large baking pan.
 Place another piece of parchment paper or wax paper on top and roll into a 10-inch by 9-inch rectangle (I get out my ruler for this).

 Use your fingers to squish off pieces of the dough and press them into other edges to get closer to the desired shape.
 It’s like working with play dough.
 When you’re pretty close, put the paper on top again and lightly smooth things out.

-Peel off the top piece of paper and transfer the bottom piece of parchment, with the dough on top, to the baking sheet.
+Step Three: Peel off the top piece of paper and transfer the bottom piece of parchment, with the dough on top, to the baking sheet.
 Using a pizza roller or a large knife, cut the dough into 1 inch squares.